Rupour/colorang/README.md

  The C code compiles without warnings with the -Wall or /W4 flags (unless you uncomment and use the stb_image_write file, as those have warnings).

 Hopefully this is of use to you.
-If you want an explaination of how it works / my reasonings for developing it, check out my blog post pursuitofgamedev.com/colorang
+If you want an explaination of how it works / my reasonings for developing it, check out my [blog post at Pursuit of Gamedev](https://pursuitofgamedev.com/colorang)

 So long!